binocarlos/yoda/README.md

 ## installation

-You need to have an [etcd](https://github.com/coreos/etcd) server running in order for yoda to speak to the force.
+You need an [etcd](https://github.com/coreos/etcd) server running in order for yoda to speak to the force.

-If you have [docker](https://github.com/dotcloud/docker/) installed you can use the Dockerfile to run a etcd server.
+If you have [docker](https://github.com/dotcloud/docker/) installed you can use the Dockerfile to run one.

 ### node.js

-The node.js part is so you app can listen to changes in the network.
+The node.js part is so your app can listen to changes in the network and connect/disconnect to endpoints as they come and go.

 	$ npm install yoda --save

 ### bash

-The bash part is so your orchestration script can write changes to the network.
+The bash part is so your orchestration script can write changes to the network as you are spawning/killing processes.

 	$ wget -qO- https://raw.github.com/binocarlos/yoda/master/bootstrap.sh | sudo bash